shourya-khatiyan/Ai_workout_trainer_web/README.md

 ---

-## 📖 About
+## About

 AI Workout Trainer is a web application that uses **TensorFlow.js** and **MoveNet** pose detection to analyze your exercise form in real-time.
-Simply load a trainer video, enable your webcam, and get instant feedback on your posture and joint angles.
+Load a trainer video, enable your webcam, and get instant feedback on your posture and joint angles.

 ### Why AI Workout Trainer?

-- 🎯 **Real-time Analysis** - Get instant feedback as you exercise
+- **Real-time Analysis** - Get instant feedback as you exercise
-- 🤖 **AI-Powered** - Uses Google's MoveNet for accurate pose detection
+- **AI-Powered** - Uses Google's MoveNet for accurate pose detection
+- **Segment Training** - AI identifies key poses in videos for guided practice
-- 🔊 **Voice Feedback** - Hands-free corrections while you work out
+- **Voice Feedback** - Hands-free corrections while you work out
-- 📊 **Progress Tracking** - Track your accuracy, streaks, and achievements
+- **Progress Tracking** - Track your accuracy, streaks, XP, and achievements
-- ☁️ **Cloud Sync** - Save your progress across devices securely
+- **Cloud Sync** - Save your progress across devices securely
-- 🔒 **Privacy Focused** - Video processing happens locally; only stats are synced
+- **Privacy Focused** - Video processing happens locally; only stats are synced

 ---

-## ✨ Features
+## Features

 ### Core Features